Butcher Job Description: Top Duties and Qualifications

 What does a butcher do?

-Butchers need to work with machinery in a fast-paced environment on a daily basis and be comfortable handling carcasses and meat.
+Butchers work with machinery in a fast-paced environment on a daily basis and need to be comfortable handling carcasses and meat.
 In processing plants, butchers can work on production lines to perform routine cutting work.
 In a retail environment, butchers also need to manage their stocks and budget to reduce costs, and engage with their customers to provide excellent customer service.
 This includes weighing and packing meat and cold cuts and creating attractive in-store displays.

 Detailed knowledge of and adherence to hygiene practices and food safety standards is a must, especially when it comes to safe meat storage in chiller rooms, and butcheries can be subject to random government food hygiene inspections.